-We estimate that the net proceeds we will receive from this offering will be approximately \$ million, based on an offering price of \$ per share of common stock, after deducting the underwriting discounts and commissions paid by us and estimated offering expenses of approximately \$ thousand payable by us.
+We estimate that the net proceeds we will receive from this offering will be approximately \$ million, based on an offering price of \$ per share of common stock (the mid-point range of the estimated initial public offering price range), after deducting the underwriting discounts and commissions paid by us and estimated offering expenses of approximately \$2.5 million payable by us.
 Such estimate is subject to change and no assurances can be given that actual expenses will not exceed such amount.
-We expect to use proceeds from this offering to pay down our existing indebtedness with a maturity date of which bears interest at